Thank you for praying with us this week for José Thontwa in the Democratic Republic of Congo.

 In 2012, José left the DR Congo to begin his doctoral studies in Systematic Theology at Faculté de Théologie Évangélique de Bangui (FATEB), a client school of the Vital SustainAbility Initiative, in the Central African Republic (CAR).
 When civil war broke out in the CAR that December, José’s family moved to Yaoundé, Cameroon so that he could continue his research at the FATEB extension site there.
 Although he has since returned to Bangui, José was recently stranded at home in the DR Congo for almost five months due to the COVID-19 pandemic.

 Despite these disruptions to his studies, José is preparing to revise and submit his dissertation on Christian identity, a particularly important topic for a region that faces ongoing ethnic conflict and political strife.
 José has received support from both ScholarLeaders and Langham Partnership for his studies.
 When José graduates, he will teach at the Protestant University of Ubangi in the DR Congo.
-José and his wife Amina have five children.
+José and his wife Amina have six children.

 José shares the following message: